huggingface/exporters/README.md

 mlmodel.version = "1.0"
 ```

 Finally, save the model.
 You can open the resulting **mlpackage** file in Xcode and examine it there.

 ```python
 mlmodel.save("ViT.mlpackage")
 ```

+### Configuring the export options

 The arguments to `coreml.export()` are: